 A wealth of knarled monuments fills the Black Canyon of the Gunnison lending character to the palatial panorama.

 Here's a hint!

 It's life on the edge in the wilderness . . . part of the adventure!

 Watching wildlife is one of the more exciting aspects of a road trip and one of my favorite travel pastimes.

-Considered a threatened species, efforts are underway to list the Gunnison-Sage Grouse on endangered species list, and to protect their habitat in Colorado.
+Considered a threatened species, efforts are underway to list the Gunnison-Sage Grouse on the endangered species list and to protect their habitat in Colorado.

 Mule Deer are a common sight in the park.
 We saw these does browsing through a pasture on our way to the park.

 Some of the more common wildlife you might catch glimpses of include: Mountain Cottontails, squirrels, chipmunks, non-poisonous snakes, various salamanders and lizards.